-There are many facets of trip demand across the precinct, including transfers between transport modes, pedestrian and vehicle movements to and from the station, and non-Central Precinct related pedestrian and vehicle movements.
-In order to understand the complex interactions between public transport services, pedestrians, cyclists and private vehicles, detailed trip matrices were prepared for 2019 in both the AM and PM peak hour periods to determine the scale and direction of movement between each mode.
+There are many facets of trip demand across the Precinct, including transfers between transport modes, pedestrian and vehicle movements to and from the station, and non-Central Precinct related pedestrian and vehicle movements.
+To understand the complex interactions between public transport services, pedestrians, cyclists and private vehicles, detailed trip matrices were prepared for 2019 in both the AM and PM peak hour periods to determine the scale and direction of movement between each mode.